alexandreMesle/CommandLine/README.md

 rootMenu.add(calculatorOption);

 // Adds the sub-menu sayHelloMenu to the rootMenu
-// Please notice that since Menu extends Option, polymorphism allows us to pass the Menu sayHelloMenu where an Option was expected. rootMenu.add(sayHelloMenu);
+// Please notice that since Menu extends Option
+// Polymorphism allows us to pass the Menu sayHelloMenu where an Option was expected. rootMenu.add(sayHelloMenu);

 // Adds the quit option